karammulc/2025-Goal-Dashboard/README.md

 ## The Project

-This challenge inspired me to create a comprehensive tracking dashboard.
-While I typically rely on calculated fields, I decided to expand my technical toolkit by exploring new Google Sheets formulas.
+This challenge inspired me to create a comprehensive 5K Resolution tracking dashboard.
+While I typically rely on calculated fields, I expanded my practiced other elements of my toolkit by exploring new Google Sheets formulas.
 This approach allows for easier updates and centralized data management.

-The dashboard is designed for both Camila and me, fostering a spirit of friendly competition and mutual encouragement as we progress toward our goals.
+The dashboard is designed for Camila and I - for both encouragement and competition.

 ## Dashboard Features